Stockholm Royal Seaport

 • Size: 236 hectares

-• Public transports: Metro, biogas and electro hybrid buses, and commuter boat
+• Public transports: Metro, electric- and biogas buses, and commuter boat

 • Municipal art: 1% of the investments is committed to art